 Removing Foreign Objects from a Cat’s Eye

-Trapped foreign objects are common in cats.
-Cats do not blink often.
-This makes their eyes magnets for irritations.
+Trapped foreign objects are common as cats don’t blink often.
 Signs that a cat has something trapped in its eye include:

 - Pawing at the eye